Therapy for Gifted Adults in NYC

 If You’ve Always Felt Different, You’re Not Alone

 Giftedness is often misunderstood—both by the world and by those who live with it.
-It’s not just about intelligence.
+Why?
+Because it’s not just about intelligence.
 It’s about complexity and divergent ways of thinking.
-You may experience thoughts that move rapidly, emotions that arrive with intensity, and a deep sense of meaning-seeking that makes much of the world feel overly simplistic or out of sync.
+You may experience thoughts that move rapidly, emotions that carry an intensity, and a deep sense of meaning-seeking that makes much of the world feel overly simplistic or out of sync.
 You may have spent your life sensing that you were different, without having the language for why.

 What Does It Mean to Be Gifted?